What are Partitions?

 Here's an example of a search using the Prod Partition to narrow the search scope:

 Avoid creating too many partitions to avoid fragmentation.

 We recommend 20 as the maximum number of partitions.
-This is both to avoid index fragmentation and data management issues.
-This includes communicating to users which partition to use and duplication across partitions.
+This is to avoid both index fragmentation and data management issues.

 Optimal partitions are sized between 1% and 30% of total ingest.

 Partitions that are too small may cause index fragmentation and degraded search performance.
 It is possible to create partitions larger than 30% without adverse effects, however the performance gains will be diminished.